Liz has spent the last year on a journey of doing more with less.

-- National Consumer Panel (NCP) - NCP is a market research panel that is a joint venture between Nielsen (the people known for the television ratings) and IRi.
-They are a little more than just a survey group; they also ask participants to scan their purchases either using a phone app or a scanner which they provide.
+- National Consumer Panel (NCP)—NCP is a market research panel that is a joint venture between Nielsen (the people known for the television ratings) and IRi.
+They are a little more than just a survey group; they also ask participants to scan their purchases either using a phone app or a scanner that they provide.
 They use this data to analyze prices, what promotions people are using (sales, coupons, etc.), and purchase trends.
-NCP also sends out brief surveys (usually around 5-15 minutes long) to get users' opinions about products they may be buying and seasonal activities.
-Participation is rewarded with points that accumulate and can be redeemed for gift cards, in the NCP Prize Catalog which contains home goods, or used in monthly raffles for even bigger prizes.
-NCP is generous with their points.
+NCP also sends out brief surveys (usually around five to fifteen minutes long) to get users' opinions about products they may be buying and seasonal activities.
+Participation is rewarded with points that accumulate and can be redeemed for gift cards in the NCP Prize Catalog, which contains home goods or can be used in monthly raffles for even bigger prizes.
+NCP is generous with its points.
 Points are given weekly (as long as the user scans purchases), and the number of points given rises based on tenure and consistency.
-Surveys are usually worth 150 points or 50 points plus a raffle entry.
+Surveys are usually worth 150 points or 50 points, plus a raffle entry.
 There are occasionally extra opportunities to earn compensation with things like snack diaries, anniversaries, birthdays, and seasonal contests.
 I have redeemed my points a few times over the years and haven't run into any issues.
 Prizes may take a couple of weeks to receive, but the gift card option only takes about a day.

-- Paidviewpoint.com - Paidviewpoint.com is a survey group that emails several survey opportunities per week.
+- Paidviewpoint.com—Paidviewpoint.com is a survey group that emails several survey opportunities per week.
 Surveys usually take between five and twenty minutes, and users are still compensated ten cents if they don't qualify for the full survey.
-Users also build a TraitScore through consistently participating and get higher payouts for completed surveys.
+Users also build a TraitScore through consistently participating and getting higher payouts for completed surveys.
 The payout threshold is $15, which is tougher to reach at first as users build their TraitScore, but with consistency, TraitScore bonuses make payouts possible within a month or two.
 Payments are made via PayPal.